 Nest Boxes at Deer Pond Farm

-Nest boxes provide cavity nesting birds, including Eastern Bluebirds, Wood Ducks and Purple Martins a place to have their young.
+Nest boxes provide cavity nesting birds, including Eastern Bluebirds, Wood Ducks, Purple Martins and American Kestrel a place to have their young.
 Nest boxes have positively contributed to the increase of these birds that were previously experiencing a decline.
-Nest boxes at Deer Pond Farm include: thirteen Eastern Bluebird boxes, three Wood Duck boxes and twenty-four Purple Martin gourds.
+Nest boxes at Deer Pond Farm include: thirteen Eastern Bluebird boxes, three Wood Duck boxes, twenty-four Purple Martin gourds and one American Kestrel box.
 Our nest boxes are monitored and maintained.
 Deer Pond Farm is certified as a NestWatch nest monitor through the Cornell Lab of Ornithology.

 The Eastern Bluebird boxes are located in open meadow habitats and stay up year-round.
 They are monitored weekly during the breeding season and cleaned in late summer when breeding season is over.
 Nesting material used by Eastern Bluebirds consists of fine grasses and pine needles.
-In 2019, 35 Eastern Bluebirds fledged from our nest boxes.
+In 2019, 35 Eastern Bluebirds fledged from our nest boxes and in 2020, 44.
 To learn more, visit the website of the North American Bluebird Society (http://www.nabluebirdsociety.org/).

 The Purple Martin artificial nesting gourds are located in an open field near a pond.
 Four different styles of openings, two life-sized decoys, and a calling device are utilized.
 These towers were put up in 2018.
 Gourds are set up in during the first week of April and taken down in mid-October.
 Dry white pine needles are placed in the gourds by staff for nesting material.
 Female Purple Martins will add leaves to line the nest.
 Although Purple Martin “scouts” have been observed in the area, a breeding colony has yet to establish itself at this site.